 Your solicitor will need as much information as possible to built the strongest possible claim on your behalf, including:

-If you or a family member have suffered injuries from a machine accident at work, you should be able to make a compensation claim.
-Contact a legal adviser early, and they can help you make a no win no fee injury claim.
+If you or a family member have suffered injuries from a machine work accident, you should be able to make a compensation claim.
+Contact us early for free advice with respect to your injuries and we can help you make a no win no fee injury claim.

 Nicola is a dual qualified journalist and non-practising solicitor.
 She is a legal journalist, editor and author with more than 20 years' experience writing about the law.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.